munajat-xbdlhfz/SSS-Discord-Bot/README.md

 If you want to change the welcoming text, go to commands, general_commands, welcome.js, change text on name and value inside the .addFields

-## Note about genshin daily and weekly claim
+## Note about Genshin Impact daily and weekly claim
 Daily and weekly always reset on 3:00 AM (GMT +7).
 If you want to change the daily and weekly reset, go to functions folder, claim.js.